 In fact, with a massive 9 3/8″ blade made from 0.165″ thick 1095 Cro-Van (which contains 0.90% – 1.10% Carbon and 0.30% – 0.50%, 0.40% – 0.60% Chromium, 0.60% Molybdenum, 0.161% Vanadium, 0.30% – 0.50% Manganese, and 0.25% Nickel), the KA-BAR Big Brother Bowie is not only very well designed but is also superbly constructed for heavy duty use.

 1095 Cro-Van is a very tough, high carbon, tool steel but, due to the addition of Chromium and Molybdenum, it is significantly harder than 1095 and the addition of both Chromium and Nickel make the steel both stronger and more corrosion resistant than other high carbon tool steels.

-Plus, the addition of Vanadium serves to refine the grain structure of the steel which enables it to take and hold a fine edge like stainless steels but without the brittleness that some stainless steel exhibit.
+Plus, the addition of Vanadium serves to refine the grain structure of the steel which enables it to take and hold a fine edge like stainless steel but without the brittleness that some stainless steel exhibits.

 Furthermore, the 3/16″ spine combined with a medium Rockwell Hardness of 56-58 enables it to easily withstand the shock generated by chopping and/or using a baton to split saplings for use in making an Atlatl or a Self Bow for hunting as well as the lateral forces generated by splitting lathes for weaving baskets to use as fish or bird traps.

-Consequently, not only is the KA-BAR Kraton Handled Big Brother Bowie an aesthetically pleasing knife with its massive, traditionally shaped, Clip Point Bowie blade, it is also a very tough knife that will stand up to most any task the user might ask of it in an outdoor survival situation.
+Consequently, not only the KA-BAR Kraton Handled Big Brother Bowie an aesthetically pleasing knife with its massive, traditionally shaped, Clip Point Bowie blade, it is also a very tough knife that will stand up to almost any task the user might ask of it in an outdoor survival situation.